helinabele/MIUbyHelina/README.md

 Write function named isSmart that returns 1 if its argument is a Smart number, otherwise it returns 0.
           So isSmart(11) returns 1, isSmart(22) returns 1 and isSmart(8) returns 0.
           The function signature is int isSmart(int n)
-27. .
-Define a Dual array to be an array where every value occurs exactly twice.
+27. Define a Dual array to be an array where every value occurs exactly twice.
 For example, {1, 2, 1, 3, 3, 2} is a dual array.The following arrays are not Dual arrays {2, 5, 2, 5, 5} (5 occurs three times instead of two times) {3, 1, 1, 2, 2} (3 occurs once instead of two times) Write a function named isDual that returns 1 if its array argument is a Dual array.
 Otherwise it returns 0.
 If you are programming in Java or C#, the function signature is int isDual (int[ ] a) If you are programming in C or C++, the function signature is int isDual (int a[ ], int len) where len is the number of elements in the array
+28. An array is defined to be a Nice array if the sum of the primes in the array is equal to the first element of the array.
+If there are no primes in the array, the first element must be 0.
+So {21, 3, 7, 9, 11 4, 6} is a Nice array because 3, 7, 11 are the primes in the array and they sum to 21 which is the first element of the array. {13, 4, 4,4, 4} is also a Nice array because the sum of the primes is 13 which is also the first element.
+Other Nice arrays are {10, 5, 5}, {0, 6, 8, 20} and {3}. {8, 5, -5, 5, 3} is not a Nice array because the sum of the primes is 5+5+3 = 13 but the first element of the array is 8.
+          Note that -5 is not a prime because prime numbers are positive.
+Write a function named isNiceArray that returns 1 if its integer array argument is a Nice array.
+Otherwise it returns 0.
+          The function signature is int isNiceArray (int[ ] a) You may assume that a function named isPrime exists that returns 1 if its int argument is a prime, otherwise it returns 0.
+You do **not** have to write this function!
+You just have to call it.